HenryCarr98/AWEgas/ResultsAndDiscussion/Question1.md

 3 main areas:

 1. Lack of Parallelisation.
 All loops over nodes and cells were executed sequentially.
    1. Problem: For large meshes (e.g., 100k cells), this led to unnecessarily long runtimes on modern multi-core CPUs.
-Why it mattered: Computational loops like initialization, time-stepping, and CFL calculations are embarrassingly parallel.
+Why it mattered: Computational loops like initialisation, time-stepping, and CFL calculations are embarrassingly parallel.
 Not exploiting this wastes available hardware resources.

 1. Unsafe or Inefficient Output.
 Density output was printed directly to stdout.
    1. Problem: For large meshes, this clutters the console and slows execution due to I/O bottlenecks.
 Why it mattered: Simulation output should be reproducible, structured, and separated from the console to allow automated post-processing and plotting.